 The following policies apply to ALL students taking online or center-based face-to-face and hybrid courses.

-Withdrawals from 8-week or 16-week course (all types, including online, hybrid, and face-to-face courses):
+Withdrawals from courses (all types, including online, hybrid, and face-to-face courses):

 For the purpose of withdrawals, all term weeks start on Monday and end on Sunday 11:59pm EST. Holidays during the week do not impact the Sunday 11:59PM deadline.